How to Start a New Career from the Safety of Your Home

 Many online nursing classes allow you to video conference with your instructors or program directors.
 Most instructors also publish their contact information so that students can reach them during standard office hours.

 Frequently Asked Questions About Online Nursing Programs

 1. Can You Get an RN Degree Online?

-Online or hybrid programs are typically offered at universities and vocational nursing schools.
+Most online or hybrid nursing programs are typically offered through universities and vocational schools.

 2. Are Online Nursing Programs Accredited?

 Yes.
 Many online nursing programs are accredited, but you should still do your research before enrolling in one.

 It’s important that you examine potential nursing schools and check their accreditation.
 One of the most common accrediting bodies is the Commission on Collegiate Nursing Education (CCNE).
 Officially recognized as a national accreditation agency, the CCNE is an autonomous agency that contributes to the improvement of public health.
 You can also contact your state’s board of registered nursing.

 3. How Do You Enroll in an Online Nursing Program?

 Enrollment requirements will vary between programs at different nursing schools.
 Generally speaking, many online schools will require you to complete the following admissions requirements in a virtual environment: